modernweb-dev/web/docs/docs/test-runner/overview.md

   // html page used to run tests testRunnerHtml?: (testRunnerImport: string, config: TestRunnerCoreConfig) => string;

-  // run test coverage
+  // run code coverage
   coverage?: boolean;
-  // configuration for test coverage coverageConfig?: CoverageConfig;
+  // configuration for code coverage coverageConfig?: CoverageConfig;

   // how long a browser can take to start up before failing. defaults to 30000